rroethof/roethof.net/content/2025/03/my-quest-for-ergonomic-bliss-a-journey-to-find-a-split-keyboard-that-works-with-tietses-syndrome/index.md

 productivity and employee well-being.

 ### My Initial Affection for the ZSA Moonlander and Glove 80
 I was initially smitten with the ZSA Moonlander and the Glove 80.
-The Glove 80's unique design and ergonomic features truly caught my eye, and I appreciated its focus on comfort and style.
+The Glove 80's unique design and ergonomic features truly caught my eye and I appreciated its focus on comfort and style.
 However, as I delved deeper into research, I began to consider a few factors that would impact my decision.

 ### Why I Chose the ZSA Voyager
 While the Glove 80 is a beautiful and well-designed keyboard, its large size and plastic construction didn't quite fit with my personal preferences.
 I was looking for a more compact option that would be easier to take on the go, while still providing excellent ergonomic benefits.